ostrodmit/L2Rec/README.md

 - ``k`` is the number of spikes;
 - ``s`` is the smoothness index.
 Running a script with ``ifReproduce = 1`` will first launch simulations, and then produce plots for the obtained data.
-After that, ``ifReproduce = 0`` can be used to produce the plots without launching the simulations again.
+After that, ``ifReproduce = 0`` can be used to produce the plots without launching the simulations.